-Play an effective role in the School Leadership Team, balancing the interests of the Primary School with the whole school and other divisional interests, and understanding the collective responsibility of the School Leadership Team.
+Represent the Primary School within the School Leadership Team and Academic Leadership Team, balancing the interests of the Primary School with the whole school and other divisional interests, and understanding the collective responsibility of the School Leadership Team.

 Financial Leading and Managing

-Assist the Head of Primary School to ensure a high quality of student life and wellbeing.
+Work closely with the Dean of Faculty and the Dean of Students to ensure a consistently high quality of student life and wellbeing across the whole school.

-Other duties as assigned from time to time by the Head of the Primary School.
+Other duties as assigned from time to time by the Head of School.